ibm-cloud-docs/assistant/dialog-slots.md

     **Found example**: A slot is expecting the time for a dinner reservation.
 You might use @sys-time in the *Check for* field to capture it.
 To prevent an invalid time from being saved, you can add a conditional response that checks whether the time provided is before the restaurant's last seating time, for example, `@sys-time.after('21:00:00')`.
 The corresponding response might be something like, *Our last seating is at 9PM.*

     **Not found example**: The slot is expecting a @sys-number entity for the number of pizzas in a takeout order.
-The Not found condition of `true` might be used to display a message prompting the user, just in case a number isn't provided in the conversation, for example: `We need to know how many pizzas you want.`
+The Not found condition of `true` might be used to display a message prompting the user, just in case a number isn't provided in the conversation (for example, `We need to know how many pizzas you want.`).

 1. If you want to customize what happens next if the condition is met, then click the **Edit response** ![Edit response](images/edit-slot.png) icon.